-Risk assessment and mitigation specific to an operational activity (e.g. alternate airport selection, fuel planning and/or EDTO) is a risk management process that is central to the performance-based methods used for development of operational variations in accordance with applicable provisions in subsection 4.6.
+Risk assessment and mitigation specific to an operational activity (e.g. aircraft tracking, alternate airport selection, fuel planning and/or ETOPS/EDTO) is an SRM process central to the development and use of variations in accordance with applicable provisions in subsections 3 and 4.